-Lost and found items can be turned in to a Campus Safety Officer or an Information Desk staff member.
+Lost and found items can be turned in to any Campus Safety Officer or Dispatcher at the Sr. Joel Read Center Desk or the CSD Office (FO-254).
 All items are logged and stored for 30 days.
-After 30 days unclaimed items are donated or destroyed.
+After 30 days unclaimed items may be donated or destroyed.
 Campus Safety will notify individuals via their Alverno e-mail or phone for items found with identification.
-The department strongly encourages everyone to mark their belongings with their name or other identifying information.
-The department provides an engraver and paperwork for marking and documenting personal belongings.
+The Department strongly encourages everyone to mark their belongings with their name or other identifying information.
+The Department can provide an engraver and paperwork for marking and documenting personal belongings as a part of the Operation ID program.
 An engraver is also available in Austin Hall for residents to utilize.